Skip to main content

 Read-onlyIdempotent

-Verify DANE certificate pinning for HTTPS connections by querying TLSA records, confirming the server certificate is authorized in DNS.
+Verifies DANE certificate pinning for HTTPS by querying TLSA records at _443._tcp.{domain}, confirming the web certificate is anchored in DNS to prevent certificate spoofing.

 Instructions